corona-warn-app/cwa-event-landingpage/README.md

     <a href="#support-and-feedback">Support and Feedback</a> •
     <a href="#how-to-contribute">How to contribute</a> •
     <a href="#licensing">Licensing</a> •
-    <a href="https://e.coronawarn.app/en/">Event Landingpage Website</a> •
+    <a href="https://e.coronawarn.app/en/">Event landing page Website</a> •
-    <a href="https://e.coronawarn.app/en/">Rapid antigen test Landingpage Website</a>
+    <a href="https://e.coronawarn.app/en/">Rapid antigen test landing page Website</a>
 </p>
 <hr />

-# Corona-Warn-App: Event Landingpage
+# Corona-Warn-App: Landing page

 ## About this Repository

-This repository contains the source files of the official Corona-Warn-App Landingpage as it is available at [e.coronawarn.app](https://e.coronawarn.app) (for event-registration) or at [s.coronawarn.app](https://s.coronawarn.app) (for rapid antigen tests).
+This repository contains the source files of the official Corona-Warn-App landing page as it is available at [e.coronawarn.app](https://e.coronawarn.app) (for event-registration) or at [s.coronawarn.app](https://s.coronawarn.app) (for rapid antigen tests).
 The page opens for first-time users who have not installed the CWA app after scanning a check-in QR code or a QR code for a rapid antigen test result with a native camera app.
 For information about the project, please see our [documentation repository](https://github.com/corona-warn-app/cwa-documentation).

 ## Development